BRAVO68WEB/mike/README.md

 It is not recommended to self-host Mike due to the fact that a lot 3rd party APIs and programs are being used.
 It simply would be too difficult.

-But if you still want to do that, here's the instructions for hosting mike **locally**:
+But if you still want to do that, here's the instructions for hosting Mike **locally**:
-> Please note that those instructions might be out of date!

 ##### 1. Setting up the repository:
 1. Clone the repository into a local directory.